-G-S-S-G transmission measurements were performed with a near symmetric 'field' configuration, mutual parameter determination was performed on all sites.
+G-S-S-G transmission measurements were performed with a near symmetric 'field' configuration on a 40 GHz VNA, mutual parameter determination was performed on all sites.
 Again, the time domain measurements will be presented first.
 A TDR reflection measurement is shown in Fig. 21 for the thru case at port 1 to port 2: